 What makes the peaks around Guilin so magnificent, is that they rise from flat ground, sudden and unprecedented, in stark contrast with the land around them.
 It’s an unusual landscape.

 Pictured below, underneath Guilin’s conical hills is an extraordinary network of caves and tunnels that was cut into the limestone rock by underground rivers and streams.
 Some are enormous.

-The cathedral-like Reed Flute Cave and some of its neighbors have unusually large stalagmites and stalactites, some over 30 meters high.
+The cathedral-like Silver Cave and some of its neighbors have unusually large stalagmites and stalactites, some over 30 meters high.
 Even the caverns are vast.

 During World War II, the local population hid in these caves for protection when the towns and villages were bombed by Japanese aircraft.

 In the glittering colourful light, the formations take the form of birds, plants and animals in fantastic shapes and hues.